StackVista/stackstate-docs/develop/reference/stj/README.md

 # StackState Template Json \(STJ\)

-Templates are used to convert raw synchronization data to components.
-Templates are defined in JSON extended with support for parameters, loops and conditions.
+StackState's graph is entirely configured using JSON.
+To make it easy to work with large quantities of (often repetitive) JSON, StackState comes with the StackState Template Json format (STJ).

+STJ is based on [handlebars](https://handlebarsjs.com/) and comes with a number of [StackState functions]](stj_reference.md).

 ## Handlebars syntax

-StackState template files are using handlebars - a content that is placed between double curly brackets `{{ some content }}`.
+StackState template files are using handlebars.
+Content that is placed between double curly brackets `{{ some content }}` is included in the output.
 Below example shows a few handlebars used by a component template:

 ```text
 [{